maxmind/geoipupdate/README.md

 Currently the program only supports Linux and other Unix-like systems.

-## License

-This library is licensed under the GNU General Public License version 2.

 ## Installing on Ubuntu

 MaxMind provides a PPA for recent version of Ubuntu.
 To add the PPA to your